Cl3ffy/cleffy-list/README.md

 I am the only one who manages this list.
 I will only add cheaters/bots I encounter myself to this list.
 I do not accept submissions from others nor will I merge this list with anyone else's list.

+This list will be the most effective on Stockholm and Frankfurt servers, since that's where I play casual most of the time.

 #

 [More about TF2 Bot Detector's third-party player lists + installation instructions](https://github.com/PazerOP/tf2_bot_detector/wiki/Customization#third-party-player-lists-and-rules)